Eliastik/simple-voice-changer/ROADMAP.md

 ## Principal

 * [ ] - Migrate to Audio Worklets (Limiter/Soundtouch/Bitcrusher)
+* [ ] - Disable microphone button from the homepage if not available (not secure context)
 * [ ] - Transform the "classes" folder into a library (new Github repository)
 * [ ] - Advanced settings for the app: sample rate, buffer size, audio channels number
 * [ ] - Send custom audio buffer environment for the reverb filter